FLUSH [NO_WRITE_TO_BINLOG | LOCAL]

 long as these are not called from stored functions or

 triggers.
-See Section D.1, “Restrictions on Stored Programs”.
+See Section C.1, “Restrictions on Stored Programs”.

 FLUSH TABLES WITH READ LOCK

-TABLES with respect to table locking and implicit
+UNLOCK TABLESwith respect to table locking and implicit commits:

-transaction only if any tables currently have been
+UNLOCK TABLESimplicitly commits any active transaction only if any tables currently have been locked with

 Beginning a transaction causes table locks acquired with